codeplaysoftware/portBLAS/doc/AddingBlas3Op.md

 Where `${EXECUTOR}, ${INDEX_TYPE}, ${DATA_TYPE}, ${container_t0}` and `${container_t1}` are going
 to be replaced by the appropriate types required to explicitly instantiate the new function.

-Finally, the file `src/interface/blas3/CMakeLists.txt` must be changed in order for the source code where the instantiation of `_trsm` is to be generated.
+Finally, the file `src/interface/blas3/CMakeLists.txt` must be changed in order to generate instantiations of `_trsm`.
 The following entry must be added:

 ```cmake
 generate_blas_binary_objects(blas3 trsm)